mlz-ictrl/nicos/doc/source/gui/widgets.rst

    .. attribute:: showExpiration

-      If true (the default), show expiration of the value by coloring the value label's background.
+      If true (the default), show expiration of the value by displaying "n/a" instead; otherwise, only the label's coloring is changed.

    .. attribute:: horizontal